Dear Secondary Teacher Candidates,

 For elementary certification students, passing the Elementary Education MTTC is a requirement for completion of the teacher certification program and a State of Michigan requirement for certification to teach in grades K-5.
 Students who also wish to teach in grades 6-8 must pass the MTTC corresponding to their teaching major.
 Students in Special Education and Early Childhood Education must pass tests in their respective areas (i.e., Learning Disabilities and Early Childhood Education) to become endorsed to teach in those areas.
 Passing these subject matter tests is not required for program completion and progression to the internship; however, it is required if the student is to be recommended for certification in those areas.

-For those seeking secondary certification (including the K-12 majors of Art Education, Communicative Sciences and Disorders, Music Education and Physical Education), students must take and pass the MTTC corresponding to their major as a condition for progressing to the internship (TE 501, CSD 883, MUS 495).
+For those seeking secondary certification (including the K-12 majors of Art Education and Music Education), students must take and pass the MTTC corresponding to their major as a condition for progressing to the internship (TE 501, MUS 495).
 All secondary education students, except those in Music, Art, Social Studies and Physical Science (comprehensive group majors), are required to complete an approved teaching minor.
 For secondary education students, passing the MTTC corresponding to the minor is a requirement for becoming certified to teach the minor and a requirement for placement in the minor subject area during the internship.
 While it is in the best interest of secondary teacher candidates to be certified in both their major and minor areas, the Michigan Department of Education permits secondary candidates to earn provisional certification in the major without certification in the minor.

 In addition to passing the MTTC corresponding to their teaching major, students who wish to be certified to teach world languages are required to meet oral proficiency standards established by the State of Michigan.
 Secondary candidates with world language majors must meet the standard as a condition for progression to the internship.
 Secondary candidates with world language minors and elementary students with world language majors or minors are not eligible for internship placements in world languages unless they have met the standard.
 All candidates must meet the standard before they can be recommended for certification in a world language.